finos/common-domain-model/documentation/source/contribution.rst

 - Namespace: all model components positioned in the correct namespace
 - Descriptions: all model components have descriptions

-.. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend <https://legend.finos.org/studio>`_).
+.. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend`_).
 If you intend on using a platform other than Rosetta to edit the CDM, please go through the Rosetta check-list anyway as you will still need to validate and then contribute your code through Rosetta.

 The following sections detail that checklist.